Swan View Tunnel: Deviation

 Between 1934 and 1945, a signal cabin was located at Tunnel Junction, on the eastern end of the tunnel, for managing the transition from the tunnel's single line to the dual lines of the system.

-The single line tunnel was considered unsafe for eastbound (climbing) trains, and a diversion was added on the northern side of the hill that the tunnel passed through.
+The single line tunnel was considered unsafe for eastbound (climbing) trains.
+Following the events of the early 1940's, planning commenced immediately to alleviate the bottleneck caused by the tunnel.
+Several options were considered, including blasting the top off the tunnel and turning it into a cutting.
+However it was decided to create a sweeping deviation with a new cutting west of the tunnel, closer to Jane Brook, on the northern side of the hill that the tunnel passed through.

-It was known as the deviation, and due to rock instability included a fence of 16 wires to be used as a detector of rock falls.
+It was known as the Deviation, with construction commencing in 1944, and completion on 28 November 1945.
+Rockfall problems similar to, if not worse than, those of the tunnel were encountered during construction and severely restricted the subsequent use of the cutting.

+"Construction involved a deep cut in granite, some 450 m long, in which protection from rock falls was essential in view of the character of the granite exposed after the cut had been excavated.
+Steel fences, 2.5 m high with supports 9.9 m apart, were therefore erected on both sides of the cut.
+The 16 wires forming the fences were in continuous electrical signalling circuits and a simple but effective system of internal electrical interlocking was installed which made the protection system completely automatic.
+If a wire was broken by falling rock or if a battery or circuit failed, two relays became de-energised, and the signal controlling the line in the cut was placed at danger.
+An indicator in the Swan Valley signal box showed the operator that a rockfall (or other failure) had occurred.
+The control signal could only be reset with a special key at the signal itself."
 The diversion was completed on 25 November 1945.

 Railway closure

 The railway line through the tunnel was lifted after the closing of the older and steeper Eastern Railway and the opening of the Avon Valley diversion that opened in February 1966.
+The new Avon Valley deviation route involved little rock work and flat gradients that had been initially favoured by CY O'Connor.

 After the 1960s, gates/doors were put at either end of the tunnel though these were later removed.

 The tunnel remains intact and has reopened as part of the John Forrest Heritage Trail, part of the larger Railway Reserve Heritage Trail.
 During the 1990s, the government authority in which the tunnel land was vested, the Department of Environment and Conservation allowed a number of night time "ghost walks" in the tunnel as part of the Hills Forest programmes.